Menu Close

 Spirituals, 1950

 Pearl Primus bridged the worlds of African and modern dance, training as an anthropologist as well as a performer.
-This extremely rare footage is one of the few records of Primus at her peak.
+This extremely rare footage is one of the few records of Primus at the peak of her career, which is further explored in John Perpener’s insightful online essay.

 More Details